oVirt/ovirt-site/source/feature/backupawareness.html.md

 ### Assumptions

-engine-backup is used as the backup utility engine-backup should support in engine-backup for the exclude option in pg_dump utility (-T), the excluded table should be written in the engine-config configuration and include all task, job. commands and compensation tables
+engine-backup is used as the backup utility engine-backup should support in engine-backup for the exclude option in pg_dump utility (-T), the excluded table should be written in the engine-config configuration and include all task, job. commands and compensation tables engine backup will send audit log message when starting, succeeding and failing the backup

 ### Dependencies / Related Features